 March 3-10, 2018 | Christian Israel Tour

 Join Pastor Tim and Holly Hunter on this extensive itinerary that walks where Jesus walked and gives us an in-depth look at the places of faith from the Old and New Testament scriptures.
-This 2018 Israel Bible tour includes 11 days together in the Holy Land.
+This 2018 Christian Israel tour includes 11 days together in the Holy Land.

 The incredible beauty and experiences of Israel will make our journey a trip you never forget!
 Spend time in Jerusalem, Galilee, the Judean Wilderness, Shiloh, the City of David and more.
 Travel to Biblical sites such as Jezreel Valley, Armagedon, Capernaum, En Gedi, Palm Sunday Road, the Via Dolorosa, the Mt. of Olives, the Garden of Gethsemane, and many others!